TwilioDevEd/automated-survey-spring/README.md

 * In this menu you must select the Application option from the left sidebar.
 Then you must fill in the necessary information for your application to run as shown in the next screenshots:

+First, you have to select the main class for the project.

 ![Select main class](https://raw.github.com/TwilioDevEd/automated-survey-spring/master/screenshots/intellij_select_main_class.png)

 ![Select main class menu](https://raw.github.com/TwilioDevEd/automated-survey-spring/master/screenshots/intellij_select_main_class_menu.png)

+Then, you must set the required environment variables for the application to run.

 ![Set environment variables](https://raw.github.com/TwilioDevEd/automated-survey-spring/master/screenshots/intellij_set_environment_variables.png)